 Marketers benefit from the connected car because suddenly there is a plethora of data about a consumer’s driving habits and driving behavior.
 With a little understanding of where the consumer goes, software could determine if the driver is going to work, the mall, the grocery store, or even on a vacation.
 By knowing the coordinates of where a consumer is, the connected car could provide information concerning sales, places to eat, things to see along the way, or even where the local Starbucks is.

 The good news is that even if customers do not have a connected car, they can retrofit their car for conductivity with products such as Vinli, a product that was incubated and spun out of Dialexa Labs.
-Vinli enables any car to become a connected car and offers a plethora of apps that will help the consumer in marketing choices, safety, music, finding their way around, and other benefits.
+Vinli enables any car to become a connected car and offers a plethora of apps and in-car wifi that will help the consumer in marketing choices, safety, music, finding their way around, and other benefits.
 Just this week, it was announced that Vinli can now control your smart home.

 The era of the connected car is here.
 It is likely that in the future we will wonder how we ever managed to cope without one.